spokestack/react-native-spokestack/README.md

     // TTS API account properties.
 Only set these if you have a Spokestack account.
     "api-id": "YOUR_SPOKESTACK_API_ID",
     "api-secret": "YOUR_SPOKESTACK_API_SECRET"
-  }
+    // NLU settings.
+Only set these if you are calling `Spokestack.classify`.
+    "nlu-model-path": YOUR_NLU_MODEL_PATH // string filesystem path to nlu model "nlu-metadata-path": YOUR_NLU_METADATA_PATH // string filesystem path to nlu metadata "nlu-vocab-path": YOUR_NLU_VOCABULARY_PATH // string filesystem path to nlu vocab }
 });

 // Start and stop the speech pipeline.
 All methods can be called repeatedly.

 Spokestack.start(); // start speech pipeline. can only start after initialize is called.
 Spokestack.stop(); // stop speech pipeline
 Spokestack.activate(); // manually activate the speech pipeline.
 The speech pipeline is now actively listening for speech to recognize.
 Spokestack.deactivate(); // manually deactivate the speech pipeline.
 The speech pipeline is now passively waiting for an activation trigger.

 // Binding events

 const logEvent = e => console.log(e);
 Spokestack.onActivate = logEvent;
 Spokestack.onDeactivate = logEvent;